 What Makes Health Care Fraud Charges Federal Offenses?

-Technically, any time healthcare fraud or theft occurs in the United States, it is a federal offense.
+Technically, any instance of healthcare fraud or theft in the United States is a federal offense.
 Since goods are coming from the federal government, this is likely the primary reason why the feds can prosecute healthcare fraud.

-However, the states also prosecute health care fraud.
-If the state government is giving money for health care in any way, they'll typically come in and prosecute.
+However, states also prosecute healthcare fraud.
+If the state government is providing money for healthcare in any way, they'll typically come in and prosecute.

-However, if federal funds are involved, the federal government, as it relates to health care fraud, has specific units set up to make sure that those funds are not being stolen or improperly handled.
-These units are responsible for investigating, prosecuting, and preventing health care fraud, ensuring that federal funds are used for their intended purpose.
+However, if federal funds are involved, the federal government has specific units in place to prevent healthcare fraud and ensure that federal funds are used for their intended purpose.
+These units are responsible for investigating, prosecuting, and preventing health care fraud.

 If they don't, they would be putting themselves in a position where the health care system would break.
-A lot of money already goes into the health care system from the federal government, and so they need to protect that money to ensure that those funds are given to people who really need it.
+A significant amount of money is already allocated to the healthcare system by the federal government.
+Therefore, they need to protect that money to ensure that the funds are given to those who truly need them.

-The main reason why the feds take these cases is because it's their money that's been stolen.
+The main reason the feds take these cases is that it's their money that has been stolen.
 If you're taking federal money, expect the federal government to come after you.
 They have federal prosecutors who deal with these cases.
-And as mentioned, they have a special unit in Long Beach that specifically investigates federal health care fraud.
+As mentioned, they have a special unit in Long Beach that specifically investigates federal healthcare fraud.

 Can I Be Charged With Health Care Fraud If I Had No Direct Involvement?

 If you work in an office that is being investigated for healthcare fraud, the feds will swoop in and grab all the records related to whatever you're working on.
-Most of the time, they don't make any arrests at that time unless they have all of the information they need to make an arrest.
+Most of the time, they don't make any arrests at that point unless they have all the necessary information to make an arrest.

 People often argue that they didn't know what was going on.
-However, if you are in a position that should have reasonably known what was happening, you could be prosecuted.
+However, if you are in a position where you should have reasonably known what was happening, you could be prosecuted.

 For instance, if you're the one who does the billing and you can see that the government is being billed for certain things that are not being done to patients or that you didn't even have particular patients, but your company is receiving funds, you are part of the cog that is illegally taking the money.